mesushanta/js-practice/00-readit-fixit-writeit/01-Read-It/04/readme.md

 # READ IT
 ## EX 04
 * Open script.js and read the code.
 What do you think will happen.
 Try to explain in your own words.
+* it will list the array in numbered ordered list